saulpw/visidata/docs/api/options.rst

 .. autofunction:: visidata.options.__getattr__

-:# options.__getattr__
-:# options.__setattr__
+.. autofunction:: visidata.options.__setattr__

 - These are used above as ``options.disp_hello``.
 - This is the preferred style for getting or setting single option values.

-:# options.get

-Returns the value of the given optname option in the options context.  ``default`` is only returned if the option is not defined (instead of raising an Exception).

-:# options.set

-Overrides the value for the optname in the options context.

-:# options.getall

-Return dictionary of name:value for all options beginning with ``foo_`` (with the prefix removed from the name).
+.. autofunction:: visidata.options.get

+.. autofunction:: visidata.options.set

+.. autofunction:: visidata.options.getall

 The dict returned by ``options('foo_')`` is designed to be used as kwargs to other loaders, so that their options can be passed through VisiData transparently.
 For example, ``csv.reader(fp, **sheet.options('csv_'))`` will pass all csv options transparently to the builtin Python ``csv`` module.

-:# vd.option
+.. autofunction:: visidata.vd.option

 Notes:

-        - All option names are in a global namespace.
+* All option names are in a global namespace.
-        - The maximum option name length should be 20.
+* The maximum option name length should be 20.
-        - Use ``_`` (underscore) for a word separator.
+* Use ``_`` (underscore) for a word separator.
-        - Theme option names should start with ``disp_`` for a displayed string and ``color_`` for a color option (see `Colors <>`__).
+* Theme option names should start with ``disp_`` for a displayed string and ``color_`` for a color option (see `Colors <>`__).
-        - Otherwise, option names within a plugin should all start with the same short module abbreviation, like "``mod_``".
+* Otherwise, option names within a plugin should all start with the same short module abbreviation, like "``mod_``".
-        - Consider whether some subset of options can be passed straight through to the underlying Python library via kwargs (maximum power with minimal effort).
+* Consider whether some subset of options can be passed straight through to the underlying Python library via kwargs (maximum power with minimal effort).

-        - When setting the option, strings and other types will be converted to the ``default`` type.
+* When setting the option, strings and other types will be converted to the ``default`` type.
-        - A default value of None allows any type.
-        (``Exception`` raised if conversion fails).
+* A default value of None allows any type. (``Exception`` raised if conversion fails).
-        - If the option affects loading, transforming, or saving, then set ``replay`` to True.
+* If the option affects loading, transforming, or saving, then set ``replay`` to True.
-        - In general, if an option affects the saved output, it should be replayed.
+* In general, if an option affects the saved output, it should be replayed.

 Examples
 ~~~~~~~~~